ThatLuckyBear/Lucky_GGST/GGST-Getting-Okayish-at-Baiken.md

 this list will be likely not be in the final draft since it's more for my personal use.
 Here's all the progress I made.
 This is following my notes.
 + 3/27 Started playing and learned some basic combos and approach tools.
 + 3/28 I was using j.s > Youzensan to great effect and was already trying to learn a high low mix but I couldn't do it.
 I was also constantly dropping a combo that didn't work.
 I was also looking at my buttons and learning which were fastest (5p) and what might not be smart to use consistently (2H).
 I remember I was using Dustloop at this point and I was unsure if the information was accurate because I couldn't do most of the combos and didn't have the skills to troubleshoot.
 Punish combo in my notes: c.S > 5H > 41236H~H IF DASHING = c.s > f.s > 5h > 41236~H
++ 4/1-4/5 I found some Reddit threads and learned I could 236P for a 1 frame counter.
+Around now I started looking into frame traps, poke conversions, anti air combos/crossup answers, and I put the "mixup" at the top of my list.
+I wanted to learn rock paper scissors since I knew it'd give me an edge.
+I added the following combos to my arsenal and started practicing:
+  + 236k > 2S > kibari
+  + c.S > 2H > Tatami > 2S > Kibari || I dropped this CONSTANTLY and would routinely try to do it off f.s which is actually impossible.
+  + [CH] f.S > 2H > Kibari
+  +
 +